oneinfra/oneinfra/README.md

 ![oneinfra logo](logos/oneinfra.png)

-`oneinfra` is a Kubernetes Masters as a Service platform, or KMaaS.
+`oneinfra` is a Kubernetes as a Service platform, or KaaS.

 It features a declarative infrastructure definition.